 Various biking trails meander along the lakeshore and across the surrounding countryside.
 So, rent a bicycle and pedal your way through picturesque fishing villages, farmlands, and beautiful natural scenery.

 Visiting Charming Lakeside Towns

-In addition to outdoor adventures and abundant wildlife, the towns and villages on the shores of Lake Skadar are what attract people to this place.
-There are many historic, authentic and sleepy villages around the lake.
+In addition to outdoor adventures and abundant wildlife, the towns and villages on Lake Skadar’s shores are what attract people to this place.
+There are many historic, authentic, and sleepy villages around the lake.
 Unspoiled by mass tourism and only reachable by boat or narrow, winding back roads, these villages offer a look into the traditional lifestyle in Montenegro.